xdvg202/Solitaire-Java/README.txt

 Welcome to Solitaire!

-This is a single-player card game desisgned
+This is a single-player card game designed